 (Note – SBH – The brickworks and brick manufacturing companies in the Larkhall area is very confusing to sort out.
 There were many company name changes, changes of ownership and several sites involved.
 If anyone sees an issue with the information I have detailed then please let me know).
 Larkhall Silica & Coal Company Ltd,…

 Williamwood Brick and Tile Works, Clarkston, Busby, Glasgow.

-Mr. and Mrs. Yuille owned the Brick and Tile Works in Clarkston in the 19th century, a small, local industry in a largely industrial area, now the site of Williamwood High School.
+Mr and Mrs Yuille owned the Brick and Tile Works in Clarkston in the 19th century, a small, local industry in a largely industrial area, now the site of Williamwood High School.
 Redhurst House was built in 1895 of local Giffnock brick by Mr & Mrs Yuille.
-Mr. Yuille built a house called Redhurst which was unusual for its time because it was not built of sandstone, but of shiny bricks and tiles.
-It has been described by a great niece of Mrs. Yuille as like a doll’s house.
-(Note – SBH – I am unaware of the dates that Mr and Mrs Yuille may have worked the brickworks)
+Mr Yuille built a house called Redhurst which was unusual for its time because it was not built of sandstone, but of shiny bricks and tiles.
+It has been described by a great-niece of Mrs Yuille as like a doll’s house.
+(Note – SBH – I am unaware of the dates that Mr and Mrs Yuille may have worked the brickwork).

 Below – 1893 – Advert Peter Brown Walkinshaw, Corsehill and Williamwood, Gledstane.